 COVID-19 has hit us all like a storm.
 Everybody has been affected by this invisible force, and we all have had to adjust our lifestyles accordingly.
 For me, the spread of COVID-19 resulted in the end of my semester abroad in Japan.
 One and a half year ago, I had already started preparing for Japan because I knew it would be a totally different world for me.
 I had never been to Japan before, I didn’t speak the language and I also didn’t know much about Japanese culture (I have never even read a Manga or watched the classic Animes!).
 I guess everyone has their own goals for their semester abroad, and mine was to experience this totally new culture and come back speaking at least basic level Japanese.

 Unfortunately, my Japanese semester started at the same time as something else – the COVID-19 pandemic.
-Soon it became clear to all of us that it was best to spend this time in the safety of our homes, so after two weeks in Japan I returned back home.
-It was not the experience I was hoping for, but in the two weeks that I did spend there I could still experience a bit of ‘normal’ Japan.
+Soon it became clear to all of us that it was best to spend this time in the safety of our homes, so after four weeks in Japan I returned back home.
+It was not the experience I was hoping for, but in the four weeks that I did spend there I could still experience a bit of ‘normal’ Japan.

 In this post I want to share my short, but lovely experience of Japan with you.
 I won’t talk much about my Coronavirus experience here, but more about the beauty of Japan that I could experience before the country went into lockdown.